jvandemo/ZendService_Oauth2/README.md

 ### A quick demo

-A quick example using the default Authorization Code grant:
+Example code using the default Authorization Code grant:

 ```
 use ZendService\Oauth2\Client\Client;